 Biography

-Dr Roelofs has degrees from Oxford, SOAS and LSE.
+Dr Roelofs is a Lecturer in Politics in the Department of Political Economy.
+She has degrees from Oxford, SOAS and LSE.
 She has held post-doctoral fellowships at the LSE and St Anne’s College, Oxford.
-She has been a visiting researcher at the Universities of Maiduguri and Ibadan, Nigeria.
-She is co-convenor of the Political Studies Association special group on development politics and sits on the Council of the African Studies Association UK.
-She is a Fellow of the Higher Education Academy.
+She has been a visiting researcher at the universities of Maiduguri and Ibadan, Nigeria.
+She sits on the editorial board of the African Arguments book series.
+Dr Roelofs has served on the council of the African Studies Association UK (2020-2024) and as co-convenor of the Political Studies Association Special Group on Global Development Politics (2020-2025).
+She is a fellow of the Higher Education Academy and is co-convenor of the Global South Research Group (also served 2023-24).

 Office hours